ELITEv5/SunPLS/Documents/Protocol_Parameters.md

 Meaning:

-Rate at which the equilibrium value `R` moves toward the observed market price.
+Rate at which the equilibrium value `R` moves toward the observed market price each epoch.

 Equation:

 ```
-R_next = R + α(P − R)
+ΔR = ALPHA × (P − R)
 ```

+Capped at MAX_R_MOVE_BPS (10%) per epoch regardless of ALPHA.

 This prevents sudden shifts in the equilibrium value and smooths long-term adjustments.
+ALPHA is immutable after deployment.

 ---